 What do you think of when you hear the words ‘mental health’?

 If you think of mental illness and conditions such as anxiety, depression, bipolar and OCD, you wouldn’t be alone.
-All too often when we talk about mental health, we frame it as negative.
+All too often we frame mental health as a negative and forget that health is more than just the absence of illness.

-Whether someone has a diagnosable mental health condition or not, we all have days when we feel better than others.
+We all have days when we feel better than others.
 And, just like with our physical health, we can all do things that make us mentally healthier.
-You shouldn’t leave it until you become ill to think about your mental health.
+No one should leave it until they are ill to start thinking about their mental health.

 In this article, I want to introduce you to the mental health continuum.
-It not only helps us to view mental health as a positive, but also highlights signs and symptoms to recognise and improve.
+It helps us view mental health as a positive and highlights signs and symptoms that we can all recognise and proactively improve.

-Read on to see how all this works in practice.
+Read on to see how the continuum works in practice.

 Mental health is a continuum